mzpqnxow/generate-wireguard-allowed-qr/README.md

 200.0.0.0/5,208.0.0.0/4,224.0.0.0/3,::0/0
 ```

-The same, but also generate a QR code on the terminal that can be scanned by a mobile device:
+The same, but also generate a QR code on the terminal that can be scanned by a mobile device.
+Note that when using `--qr`, the `AllowedIPs =` literal will not be printed as it is not required on a mobile device

 ```
-$ ./generate-wireguard-allowed-qr.py --no-csv --qr --exclude 192.168.1.1 192.168.1.2
+$ ./generate-wireguard-allowed-qr.py --no-csv-output --qr --exclude 192.168.1.1 192.168.1.2
 ...
 <ANSI QR CODE>
 ...